malworthy/smoke/c64/README.md

 ### CLR
 This works in a similar way to the C64 version, but if executed during a program, program execution will stop.

+### FRE()
+This function returns the number of bytes in "memory" that are set to zero.
+It will return 65534 initially, as the memory locations 646 and 53281 are used to set the console colours.

 ### LOAD {filename}

 This works very similar to the C64 Version, but the only argument it accepts is the full path and filename of the program you wish to load.
 It will load the program into the shell, overwriting any existing loaded program.